 Founded in 1946 by the engineering guru, Soichiro Honda, Honda is one of the greatest Japanese automakers.
-As a company, Honda is renowned for engineering excellence and this cuts across all its products, from airplanes and marine engines to motorcycles and automobiles.
+As a company, Honda is renowned for engineering excellence and this cuts across all its products, from aeroplanes and marine engines, to motorcycles and automobiles.

 1976-2017 Honda Accord

 Since its first production in 1976, ten generations have spawned out of the Honda Accord with different name plates and features.
 Even though most people are familiar with the four-door sedan, Honda has produced diverse cars of different body types including coupes, hatchbacks, wagons and a rare crossover under its Accord range.
 The latest generation of the Honda Accord has created a sensation with its modern features, sleek looks and superb performance.
-The 2017 V6 EX-L for instance is one of the coolest family sedans ever that comes with myriads of options albeit with the powerful 3.5L V6 engine that delivers 278hp with a 252 pound ft of torque.
-No wonder it can move 0-60mph at 6.1seconds.
-A fraternal twin to the EX-L sedan, the 2017 EX-L coupe is powered by the 3.5L V6 iVTEC engine that produces 278hp with a six-speed automatic transmission.
+The 2017 V6 EX-L for instance is one of the coolest family sedans ever and comes with myriads of options, albeit with the powerful 3.5L V6 engine, which delivers 278hp with a 252 pound ft of torque.
+No wonder it can move 0-60mph in 6.1 seconds.
+A fraternal twin to the EX-L sedan, the 2017 EX-L coupe is powered by the 3.5L V6 iVTEC engine, which produces 278hp with a six-speed automatic transmission.